arkadiyt/bounty-targets-data/README.md

 ### Getting in touch

-Feel free to contact me on twitter: https://twitter.com/arkadiyt
+Feel free to contact me on Signal: @arkadiyt.01